sassy-crick/Singularity-Easybuild/README.md

 ~/.singularity/sing-eb.conf
 ```

 An empty file will mean these values are not included in the Singularity definition file.
-If you want to include your name and email address, simply add:
+If you want to include your name and email address, simply add it.
+Likewise, you can pin the version of EasyBuild you want to use, like 4.4.0 in this example:

 	name="Your Name"
 	email="email@address"
+	eb_version="EasyBuild-version"

-and replace "Your Name" and "email@address" accordingly.
+and replace "Your Name" and "email@address" and the "EasyBuild-version" you want to use accordingly.

 Example build: